-Castor Oil To Induce Labour – Is Castor Oil Safe and Does It Work?
+Castor Oil To Induce Labour – Is Castor Oil Safe?

 |Pregnancy Week (Select):|

-Castor Oil To Induce Labour – Is Castor Oil Safe and Does It Work?
+Castor Oil To Induce Labour – Is Castor Oil Safe?

 Inducing with castor oil isn’t safe.
 Once swallowed the castor oil is hydrolized by intestinal lipases to recinoleic acid which stimulates intestinal secretion, decreases glucose absorption and increases intestinal motility.
 Castor oil is used in lipsticks, too.
 Many women who can tolerate the oil quite well on their lips get a reaction on their mouths if the oil converts to recinoleic acid.
 My question to a midwife who says castor oil is not absorbed is, ‘Would you please provide me with references for that statement?’